enchant97/enchant97/README.md

 ### Hi there 👋
 I am Leo Spratt.

-I love programming and photography.
-I'm currently studying for a Computer Science degree.
-I also have a website that has programming tutorials and more tech stuff: <https://enchantedcode.co.uk>.
+- I love programming and photography
+- I'm currently taking the "PGCE Secondary - Computing" Course
+- I run a website relating to tech and programming: <https://enchantedcode.co.uk>

 ### 📫 How to reach me
 | Service | Link |